(Redirected from Lenny Pearson)

 Playing his first season in the Cuban Winter League in 1946-1947, Pearson hit .260 for the Havana Reds, leading the club and the league with 45 RBI, beating out at least a dozen former or future major leaguers.
 He was named as the All-Star 1B, joining Bobby Avila, Hank Thompson and Lou Klein as the honored infielders.
 He then appeared in a March 1947 game in Venezuela against the New York Yankees, going 3 for 4 to lead the charge in a 4-3 win.

-Lenny hit .291 in 1947.
+Lennie hit .291 in 1947.
 His 10 homers tied Luke Easter for fourth in the NNL behind Doby, Irvin and Johnny Davis.
-In the winter of 1947-1948, Lenny set a Cuban Winter League record with 338 at-bats and 81 games played.
+In the winter of 1947-1948, Lennie set a Cuban Winter League record with 338 at-bats and 81 games played.
 The Havana first baseman hit .284 and slugged .358.

 When Newark moved to Houston in 1949, Pearson jumped ship for the Baltimore Elite Giants.
 As a player-manager, he hit .332 and managed the team to a title.
 He hit third and played first base for the East in the 1949 East-West Game but went 0 for 5 in a 4-0 win.